-All Ohio PreK-12 students, their parents, and educators may use the resources and services available through RemotEDx.
+All Ohio PreK-12 schools may use the resources and services available through the Exchange.

 All Ohio PreK-12 students, including those participating in homeschooling, may use RemotEDx digital content.
 If your child is not an Ohio PreK-12 student in a public, private, charter, or home school, please visit your state's department of education to learn more about the resources available to you.

 Find tips for keeping your child safe online and helping your child adopt healthy technology habits in WOSU's Digital Wellness Parent's Guide.